-About Dr. Erwin
+About John P. Erwin

 John P. Erwin, III, MD, FAAC, FAHA, FACP joined the senior staff of Baylor Scott & White Health and Texas A&M College of Medicine in 1998.
 He is a clinical professor and department chair for the Department of Internal Medicine at the Texas A&M College of Medicine.
 He previously served as assistant dean for Continuing Medical Education at the school.
 Erwin has an international reputation as an expert in the fields of clinical cardiology, valvular heart disease and quality improvement.